vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-deploying-a-workload/index.md

 Some things you need to do might be a bit different than you are used to.
 Things like creating the initial starter application, and deploying it via the included CI/CD pipeline.
 But hopefully, you will see the value in these steps, and this guide will highlight some of those benefits as you go through it.

+In this guide, you will walk through all of these actions.
+From setting up your development namespace, to deploying a sample application.

 By the end of this guide, you will have a working application running on Tanzu Application Platform, with local access to it via your web browser.

 ## Assumptions

+These are some assumptions you should be aware of before proceeding with this guide:

 * This guide was written for [Tanzu Application Platform `v1.0`](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-overview.html).
 * This guide assumes you are running MacOS.
-Specifically, `v12.0`.
+Specifically, the `v12.0` "Monterey" line.
+Commands provided in this guide make these assumptions.
 * This guide will be updated regularly, but updates might not be timed exactly to new releases of these products or platforms.
-You may need to modify commands.
+You may need to modify commands if versions do not line up.
-* This guide heavily leverages the [official documentation for Tanzu Application Platform](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-intro.html).
-For any questions or further details, please refer to that documentation.
+* This guide heavily leverages the [official documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-intro.html) for Getting Started with Tanzu Application Platform.
+This guide is meant to be a simple setup to get you started quickly.
+For more complicated or production setups, refer to the official documentation.

 ## Prerequisites
-* [**You have a Tanzu Network account with pivnet installed**](/guides/tanzu-network-gs) - This guide walks you through setting up your account on the Tanzu Network, as well as installing the `pivnet` CLI tool.
+* [A Tanzu Network account with `pivnet` installed](/guides/tanzu-network-gs) - This guide walks you through setting up your account on the Tanzu Network, as well as installing the `pivnet` CLI tool.
-* [**You have the tanzu CLI installed and configured**](/guides/tanzu-cli-gs) - This guide walks you through downloading, installing, and using the `tanzu` CLI tool.
+* [The `tanzu` CLI installed and configured](/guides/tanzu-cli-gs) - This guide walks you through downloading, installing, and using the `tanzu` CLI tool.
-* [**You have an install of Tanzu Application Platform](/guides/tanzu-application-platform-gs) - This guide walks you through the install process for Tanzu Application platform.
+* [An install of Tanzu Application Platform](/guides/tanzu-application-platform-gs) - This guide walks you through the install process for Tanzu Application platform.
 * [A Docker Hub account](https://hub.docker.com/signup) - Other repositories are supported, but for ease of use and configuration, this guide uses Docker Hub.
 * [A GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) - You will use this account to `push` your sample application to, and later `clone`, modify, and `push` your code changes back to this repo.